artificialio/sails-hook-requestlogger/README.md

 ### Usage

-Just lift your app as normal, and enjoy the future of Javascript today.
-To see what is possible, see: https://github.com/google/traceur-compiler/wiki/LanguageFeatures
+Just lift your app as normal, and all your server requests will be logged, with useful information, straight to your console.

 ### Configuration